ageron/handson-ml2/docker/README.md

 $ docker pull ageron/handson-ml2
 ```

+**Note**: this is the CPU-only image.
+For GPU support, read the GPU section below.

 Alternatively, you can build the image yourself.
 This will be slower, but it will ensure the image is up to date, with the latest libraries.
 For this, assuming you already downloaded this project into the directory `/path/to/project/handson-ml2`:

 ```bash